Orange4Broom/firestore-helper/README.md

 # 🔥 Firestore Helper TS

+Simplify your work with Firestore and save dozens of coding hours!
+Firestore Helper TS solves common problems when working with Firestore:

+- 🚀 **Less code, more productivity** - reduces boilerplate code by 60-70%
+- 🛡️ **Type safety** - complete TypeScript support with generic types
+- 🔄 **Real-time updates** - simple API for working with onSnapshot listeners
+- 🧩 **Consistent data format** - unified approach to processing documents and collections
+- 🚦 **Structured error handling** - predictable and type-safe errors
+- 📦 **Minimalist size** - only essential functions without unnecessary dependencies

+Unlike direct use of the Firebase SDK, Firestore Helper significantly simplifies CRUD operations, provides a unified interface for working with data, and eliminates common sources of errors.
+Develop faster and more safely!

 > A simple and type-safe library for working with Firebase Firestore in TypeScript/JavaScript applications.

 [![npm version](https://img.shields.io/npm/v/firestore-helper-ts.svg)](https://www.npmjs.com/package/firestore-helper-ts)